 You might have heard of it.
 You might advocate for it.
 Or you might be on a downward spiral, out of breath and wishing you never started.

-That is the destructive force of feeling pressure in hitting new and inaccessible targets.
+That is the destructive force of feeling pressure to hit new and inaccessible targets.
 The constant need to edge ahead, ignoring your physical and emotional limits, can be catastrophic for your well-being.

 Once upon a time, I too honoured the bustling spirit.
 Strenuously keeping up with the fastest runner and passing invaluable lessons in plain sight.
 As my breath caught up with me at my own pace, I happened upon the underestimated space of elbow room.